hongshuochen/2021Spring_TrojanMap/README.md

 <p align="center"><img src="img/Routing.png" alt="Routing" width="500"/></p>

-## Step 4: The Travelling Trojan Problem (AKA Traveling salesman!)
+## Step 4: The Travelling Trojan Problem (AKA Traveling Salesman!)

 In this section, we assume that a complete graph is given to you.
 That means each node is a neighbor of all other nodes.
-Given a vector of location ids, assume every location can reach every location in the list (Complete graph.
-Do not care the neighbors).
+Given a vector of location ids, assume every location can reach all other locations in the vector (i.e. assume that the vector of location ids is a complete graph).
-Find the shortest route that covers all the locations and goes back to the start point.
-You will need to return the progress to get the shortest route which will be converted to a animation.
+Find the shortest route that covers all the locations exactly once and goes back to the start point.

+You will need to return the progress to get the shortest route which will then be converted to an animation.

 We will use the following algorithms: